Towards a spectrally multiplexed quantum repeater

-\emph{Setup.} A schematic of the experimental setup is shown in Fig.\ref{fig:SPDC_VIPA}(a), and its integration into a spectrally-multiplexed repeater is depicted in the Supplemental Material (SM).
-To create spectrally multiplexed photon pairs we exploit spontaneous parametric downconversion in a $1\,$cm-long type-0 quasi-phase-matched periodically poled lithium niobate (PPLN) crystal waveguide with a poling period of $6.9\,\mu$m.
-This allows phase matching of the interaction between $523.5\,$nm pump light (in our case a continuous-wave signal) and so-called signal and idler photons with spectra centered at $795\,$nm and $1532\,$nm wavelength, respectively.
-To enable future use of this source in a quantum repeater, the signal wavelength matches the absorption line of Tm$^{3+}$ doped crystals, such as Y$_{3}$Ga$_{5}$O$_{12}$ \cite{thiel2014tm,askarani2021long} and LiNbO$_{3}$ \cite{sinclair2014spectral}, which are promising platforms for spectrally multiplexed quantum storage.
-Furthermore, the idler photon wavelength of $1532\,$nm allows low-loss information transfer through fiber networks.
+\emph{Setup.} Fig.\ref{fig:SPDC_VIPA} depicts a schematic of the experimental setup, and its integration into a quantum repeater is described in the SM.
+To create spectrally multiplexed photon pairs, we exploit spontaneous parametric down-conversion in a $1\,$cm long, type-0, quasi-phase-matched, periodically poled LiNbO$_3$ (PPLN) crystal waveguide.
+At a temperature of $44.5^{\circ}$C, the poling period of $6.9\,\mu$m enables the interaction between $523.5\,$nm continuous-wave pump light and ``signal" and ``idler" photons with spectra centered at $795\,$nm and $1532\,$nm, respectively.
+To enable future use of this source in a quantum repeater, the signal wavelength matches the absorption line of Tm-doped crystals \cite{thiel2014tm,sinclair2014spectral,askarani2021long}, which are promising platforms for spectrally multiplexed quantum storage.
+Furthermore, the idler photon wavelength of $1532\,$nm allows low-loss transmission through fiber networks.

-The PPLN waveguide is part of a monolithic Fabry-P\'erot cavity, created by applying coatings with reflectivity $R\,\approx\,99\%$ for $1532\,$nm light onto its input and output facets (HC Photonics Corp.).
-The facets transmit light at $523.5\,$nm and $795\,$nm (T$>$99\%).
-The cavity resonances restrict the spectrum of the idler photons to discrete, narrow spectral intervals.
+The PPLN is part of a monolithic Fabry-P\'erot cavity, created by reflection coatings at its input and output facets ($R\,\approx\,99\%$ at $1532\,$nm, T$\,>\,$99\% at $523.5\,$nm and $795\,$nm, HC Photonics Corp.).
+The cavity resonances restrict the spectrum of the idler photons to discrete spectral intervals.
 In turn, energy conservation also modifies the signal spectrum.
-Indeed, assuming a pump laser with narrow spectral line at frequency $\omega_p$, we find that $\omega_s$=$\omega_p$-$\omega_i$ (where $s$, $i$, label signal and idler photons).
-Hence, there should be perfect energy correlations between pairs of spectral modes, one mode for the signal photon and one for the idler.
-Furthermore, the cavity ensures the creation of photons with high spectral purity, as required for multi-photon interference such as in a Bell-state measurement -- an important element in a quantum repeater \cite{osorio2013purity}.
+Indeed, assuming a coherent pump laser with frequency $\omega_p$, we find that $\omega_s \,=\, \omega_p-\omega_i$ (where $s$, $i$, label signal and idler photons, respectively), and thus perfect energy correlations between pairs of signal and idler spectral modes.
 Note that the cavity is singly resonant at $1532\,$nm to avoid clustering \cite{luo2015direct,Seri2019}.
-The crystal's temperature is controlled by a Peltier heater with a feedback loop control.